xp44mm/Notebook/F#/Reflection/Reflection at Run Time.md

 The `InvokeMember` method does a case-sensitive search for the member with the specified name, but it's quite forgiving when it matches the type of the arguments because it will perform any necessary conversion for you if the types don't correspond exactly.
 You can change this default behavior by means of the `BindingFlags.IgnoreCase` (for case-insensitive searches) and the `BindingFlags.ExactBinding` (for exact type matches) values.

 `InvokeMember` works correctly if one or more arguments are passed by reference.
-For example, if the `SendEmail` method would take the priority in a `ByRef` argument, on return from the method call the `args2.[1]` element would contain the new value assigned to that argument.
+For example, if the `SendEmail` method would take the priority in a `byref<>` argument, on return from the method call the `args.[1]` element would contain the new value assigned to that argument.

 Even though `InvokeMember` can make your code more concise—because you don't have to get a reference to a specific `FieldInfo`, `PropertyInfo`, or `MethodInfo` object—it surely doesn't make your code faster.
 In fact, the `InvokeMember` method must perform two distinct operations internally: the discovery phase (looking for the member with the specified signature) and the execution phase.
 If you use `InvokeMember` to call the same method a hundred times, it will "rediscover" the same method a hundred times, which clearly adds overhead that you can avoid if you reflect on the member once and then access the member through a `FieldInfo`, `PropertyInfo`, or `MethodInfo` object.
 For this reason, you shouldn't use `InvokeMember` when repeatedly accessing the same member, especially in time-critical code.